 The Company incurs costs to develop software for internal use.
 The Company expenses all costs that relate to the planning and post-implementation phases of development as product development expense.
 Costs incurred in the development phase are capitalized and amortized over the product's estimated useful life if the product is expected to have a useful life beyond six months.
-Costs associated with repair or maintenance of existing sites or the developments of website content are included within cost of revenue in the Company's consolidated statements of operations.
+Costs associated with repair or maintenance of existing sites or the development of website content are included within cost of revenue in the Company's consolidated statements of operations.
 The Company's policy is to amortize capitalized internal software development costs on a product-by-product basis using the straight-line method over the estimated economic life of the application, which is generally two years.
-The Company capitalized \$2.0 million, \$2.1 million and \$3.5 million in fiscal years 2018, 2017 and 2016.
+The Company capitalized internal software development costs of \$2.3 million, \$2.0 million and \$2.1 million in fiscal years 2019, 2018 and 2017.
 Amortization of internal software development costs is reflected within cost of revenue in the Company's consolidated statements of operations.